trevor-the-developer/TheMarketPlace-MS-Edition/README.md

 These client applications connect to the backend services through the ingress layer, matching the "Client Applications Layer" described in section 2.1 of the documentation.

 ### Ingress Layer (Yellow Vertical Bar)
-Labeled "INGRESS" in the diagram, this component serves as the entry point for all external traffic, likely implemented using:
+Labeled "INGRESS" in the diagram, this component serves as the entry point for all external traffic, implemented using:
 - Nginx, Traefik, or Envoy as specified in section 2.2
 - Handles load balancing, TLS termination, and initial request routing